Obtains a running instance of the specified object from the running object table (ROT).

 Assembly: mscorlib (in mscorlib.dll)

 'Declaration Public Shared Function GetActiveObject ( _ progID As String _ ) As Object

 The programmatic identifier (ProgID) of the object that was requested.

 Return ValueType: System.Object

-The object that was requested; otherwise a null reference (Nothing in Visual Basic).
+The object that was requested; otherwise Nothing.
 You can cast this object to any COM interface that it supports.

 exposes the COM GetActiveObject Function function from OLEAUT32.DLL; however, the latter expects a class identifier (CLSID) instead of the programmatic identifier (ProgID) expected by this method.
 To obtain a running instance of a COM object without a registered ProgID, use platform invoke to define the COM GetActiveObject Function function.
 For a description of platform invoke, see Consuming Unmanaged DLL Functions.

 ProgID and CLSID